Configure Your Network to Allow Cloud Identity Agent Traffic

 App-ID.

-If you are using a non-Palo Alto Networks firewall:
+• If you're using a non-Palo Alto Networks firewall: